A BK Dictionary.

 This is what I call it when a boss gets angry and increases its abilities.
 Sometimes bosses have exclusive attacks in rage mode.
 Rage Mode generally needs a trigger (Like the boss losing HP) and generally has a set duration.

 A Read is what I call a very accurate short term prediction in a fight.
-If you can predict the boss’ next attack before it does it and punish accordingly, you will be at a huge advantage.
+If you can predict your opponent’s next attack before it does it and punish accordingly, you will be at a huge advantage.

 Reads are usually backed by tons of experience and knowledge of the game.